Carl-Granstrom/KaicaDungeon/README.md

 Make sure that we are happy with module and its name.

-* Should perhaps there be a KaicaDungeon.main for the main App file, and then import the classes import `main.java.KaicaDungeon.Entities.Item;`.
+* Should perhaps there be a KaicaDungeon.main for the main App file, and then import the classes import `main.java.kaica_dun.Entities.Item;`.
 MAin class can be defined in Gradle build file.

 *